Rachael Switalski, Director

 Noelle Palladino, Assistant Director, Transfer Advising

-Noelle Palladino, a native of North Jersey, is the Transfer Coordinator for the College of Engineering as well as an academic advisor.
-After graduating from Rutgers University in 1999 she moved to the South Jersey area and starting working for Drexel University.
-She has worked for the College of Engineering from the start of her career, almost 15 years (ACK!!!), and has been working with transfer students for the last 13 years.
-In her free time she enjoys hanging out with her husband and children, Dominic and Gigi, going to the beach, and during hockey season, cheering on the New Jersey Devils – NJ pride! (sorry Flyers/Rangers fans – don’t hold that against me)
+Noelle Palladino, a native of North Jersey, graduated from Rutgers University in 1999 and moved to the South Jersey area.
+Shortly afterwards she started working for Drexel University.
+Noelle has worked for the College of Engineering from the start of her career, almost 16 years (ACK!!!), and has been working with transfer students for the last 14 years.
+In her free time she enjoys hanging out with her husband and children, Dominic and Gemma, going to the beach, and during hockey season, cheering on the New Jersey Devils – NJ pride! (sorry Flyers/Rangers fans – don’t hold that against me)